gardehal/embedded-systems/README.md

 ## Motivation

 During college I had received the wrong schedule for my classes.
 It was early in the semester and I walked into a class I was not signed up for, but no one stopped me.
 The class happened to be on integrated systems and micro-controllers (Arduinos).
 From the introduction I was gripped by the possibilities contained within the small plastic box the kit was housed in, and although I did not participate in the course I swore to one day continue on the path of exploring micro controllers and simple robotics.
 After securing a job I ordered a ELEGOO Starter Kit from Amazon for myself for christmas and that is where the adventure starts.

-## Planned

-- Hey Jude (Beatles) karaoke on LCD with LED or speaker for beat (from flowchart)
-- Thermometer that uploads to ex.
-Firebase hourly
-- Servo motor
-- Stepper motor / 7 segment clock
-- Control Lego computer though arduino?
-- Integrate other electronics
-- Send data over Bluetooth